appserver-io/appserver/_docs/webserver.md

 their values you have to add a one `param` node per header.
 The `name` attribute has to be the request header name and the value is a regular expression you want to match.

+Everything is denied if there are no accesses configured.
+That's the reason why you'll find an allow all access rule in the appserver.xml by default.
+That means that you can either allow everything and deny specific things or just allow specific things.
+Deny rules will overload access rules!

 > All request header value checks (means all `param` nodes), given by an `access` node are AND combined.
+> The default behaviour is to deny everything if there are no accesses configured.

 ## File Handlers